 The information collected will only be used to supply details of updates to the software.

-Tablefit is freely available to all but please acknowledge CEH and the writer of the program, Dr Mark Hill, in any publications.
+Tablefit is freely available to all but please acknowledge UKCEH and the writer of the program, Dr Mark Hill, in any publications.